kekavc24/yaml_test_suite_dart/README.md

 # yaml_test_suite_dart

 This is a fork of the official [YAML Test Suite][yaml_link].
-The tests are unaltered.
+The licence and tests are unaltered.

 ## Structure